orthanc-mirrors/orthanc-book/Sphinx/source/faq/troubleshooting.rst

   The core team of Orthanc will **only provide support for DICOM files that are reported as valid** by ``dciodvfy``.

+* Side-note: The default transfer syntax of DICOM is Little Endian Implicit (``1.2.840.10008.1.2``).
+For DICOM files that include private tags, **we recommend using Little Endian Explicit** (``1.2.840.10008.1.2.1``) instead Little Endian Implicit whenever possible.
+Instead, in Little Endian Explicit, each DICOM tag has an explicit declaration of its value representation (type), which contrasts with Little Endian Implicit that necessitates to configure the dictionary of private tags to be properly handled in some operations (cf. the ``Dictionary`` :ref:`configuration option
+  <configuration>`).

 Orthanc Explorer
 ----------------